zalgonoise/tendigitprimes/README.md

 ### List

-This RPC returns a single random prime number, and allows (min-max) limits:
+This RPC returns a set of prime numbers up to 10 digits in length:

 ```http request
 GET /v1/primes?min=1000000000&max=5000000000&max_results=10